TCP/IP

 on which page 525 of vrt teletext is open.
 Of course the

-is located in the top layer.
+application firefox is located in the top layer.

 We clicked the 'show' button to refresh the page.
 Click on

-http to the vrt teletext
+that button sends an http requesthttp to the vrt teletext

-layer 7 protocol true
+webserverwebserver.
+The layer 7 protocollayer 7 protocol true

 web servers and web clients (aka browsers) work with it

-http.
+http (hyper text transfer protocol) http.
 Our data drops to layer 6.

 layers 6 and 5: presentation and session